YiranWangYR/10BeLeastSquares/README.md

 We do not exclude negative inheritance, in order to aquire the full distribution of the exposure age (See detailed discussion in Wang and Oskin 202x).

-These codes were written with a old matlab version (2014), therefore some lines of the codes maybe simplified if using a newer matlab version.
+These codes were written with an old matlab version (2014), therefore some lines of the codes maybe simplified if using a newer version.